Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

 \subsubsection{Results}

-In Fig.~\ref{fig:diag-constraints}, we present the estimated sensitivities of mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee to the \textit{diagonal} four-fermion and effective $Z$ coefficients in Eq.~\eqref{eq:diagonal}, for masses of $N_2$ between 200~MeV and 500~GeV.
+In Fig.~\ref{fig:diag-constraints}, we present the estimated sensitivities of mono-$\gamma$ plus $\slashed{E}$ searches at FCC-ee to the diagonal four-fermion and effective $Z$ interaction WCs in Eq.~\eqref{eq:diagonal}, for masses of $N_2$ between 200~MeV and 500~GeV.
 The 90\%~CL sensitivities for the vector (blue), scalar (orange) and tensor (green) four-fermion and effective $Z$ (red) interactions are shown for $\sqrt{s} = 91.2$~GeV (left) and $\sqrt{s} = 240$~GeV (right) in the Majorana (dashed) and Dirac (solid) HNL scenarios.
 For the effective $Z$ interaction, the sensitivity is shown for $C_i = \frac{2}{v^2}[Z_N^R]_{ii}$ to maintain units of $\text{GeV}^{-2}$.
-The grey shaded region indicates where the EFT prescription is no longer valid.
+The grey shaded region indicates where the EFT description is no longer valid.
 As explained in App.~\ref{app:2to2_xsec}, we assume this to be the case for $\Lambda < 3\sqrt{s}$, or $C_i \equiv 1/\Lambda^2 > 1/(9s)$.

-Firstly, we see that $\sqrt{s} = 240$~GeV is more sensitive to the four-fermion operators by a factor of $\sim 3$ with respect to $\sqrt{s} = 91.2$~GeV.
-Clearly, the reduced SM background and increased cross section compensate for the lower luminosity.
-The opposite is true for the effective $Z$ interaction, which benefits more from the resonant behaviour of the cross section at $\sqrt{s} = 91.2$~GeV.
-For the vector four-fermion and effective $Z$ interactions, the sensitivities in the Majorana case can be seen to fall off faster as a function of $m_{N_2}$ compared to the Dirac case.
+Firstly, we see that $\sqrt{s} = 240$~GeV is more sensitive to the four-fermion operators by a factor of $\sim 3$ with respect to $\sqrt{s} = 91.2$~GeV, as the reduced SM background and increased cross section compensate for the lower luminosity.
+The opposite is true for the effective $Z$ interaction, which benefits from the resonant behaviour of the cross section at $\sqrt{s} = 91.2$~GeV.
+For the vector four-fermion and effective $Z$ interactions, the sensitivities in the Majorana case fall off faster as a function of $m_{N_2}$ compared to the Dirac case.
 This is a result of interference terms further suppressing the Majorana cross sections near the kinematic threshold, $m_{N_2} < \sqrt{s}/2$, seen also in Fig.~\ref{fig:xsec_plot_2}.
-With the normalisation of the operators in Eqs.~\eqref{eq:L_Mass_Majorana} and~\eqref{eq:L_Mass_Dirac}, the sensitivities in the Majorana and Dirac scenarios coincide in the $m_{N_2} \to 0$ limit for the vector four-fermion and effective $Z$ interactions, while the sensitivity for the scalar four-fermion operator in the Majorana case is weaker by a factor of $\sqrt{2}$.
 Finally, no constraint is shown for the tensor four-fermion coefficient in the Majorana scenario, which vanishes identically.